Sorry, you need to enable JavaScript to visit this website.

 Other relevant public or publicly funded actors

 The Danish Institute for Human Rights (Institut for menneskerettigheder): The Danish Institute for Human Rights is an independent state-funded institution.
 According to Act no. 553 of 16/06/2012, the Institute is obligated to promote and protect human rights and equal treatment in Denmark and abroad.
-Among other things, the Institute develops teaching material for children and young people.
+Among other things, the Institute develops teaching materials for children and young people.

 The Danish Nature Agency (Naturstyrelsen) manages the Ministry of Environment and Food of Denmark’s approximately 200 000 hectares of forests and natural areas to create the greatest possible value for society in terms of good conditions for outdoor recreation, nature protection and the efficient operation of the Agency’s forests and other natural areas.